 Famine fuels violence and insecurity.
 Global threats like terrorism grow out of poverty and political and economic instability: Conflict spreads in famine areas and other places where resources are scarce and people can’t get enough to eat.
 People are displaced from their homes and lose their means of earning a living: This lack of opportunity is fodder for terrorist recruitment.

 Famine destroys societies.
 We are at risk of losing an entire generation to starvation: children who are their communities’ best hope for a more peaceful and stable future.

 Hunger is actually the single biggest solvable problem facing the world today.
 But what needs to happen?

 The member countries the United Nations relies on to fund its humanitarian appeals need to make ending hunger a priority.
 Famine is the price of their inaction.
 With more foreign assistance, an urgent response to famine early warning signs, and better access to people in need, we know that humanitarian aid can save millions of lives.

 But we also know that we need to tackle the source of the problem.
 That means unless world leaders can muster the political will to stop the wars creating chaos and hunger today, famine will always loom in our future.

 How the International Rescue Committee helps

-In South Sudan, Somalia, Nigeria and Yemen, the International Rescue Committee is responding with nutrition stabilization centers and mobile health clinics to reach the most vulnerable; and providing water and sanitation support and safety protection.
+In South Sudan, Nigeria and Yemen, the International Rescue Committee is responding with nutrition stabilization centers and mobile health clinics to reach the most vulnerable; and providing water and sanitation support and safety protection.
 Learn more about how we save lives.